vitiral/artifact/src/cmd/data/tutorial.md

 there for TST artifacts.

 ### Exercises
- 1. run `rst ls ARTIFACT` on an artifact that is tagged in source.
+ 1. run `art ls ARTIFACT` on an artifact that is tagged in source.
 Now change the tag so that it is mispelled and run it again.
 Did the completeness change?
  2. do the same thing for an arifact in the `partof` field for a file in `design/`.
 Notice that invalid names blink red on your terminal and you get WARN messages.
 You can use this feature to help you ensure your artifact links are correct.
- 3. we will be learning about `rst check` in the next step.
+ 3. we will be learning about `art check` in the next step.
 Try it now with the changes you've made

 --------------------------------------------------
 ## Tutorial Stage 5: handling errors
-> **Run `rst tutorial 5` to start this stage of the tutorial**
+> **Run `artifact tutorial 5` to start this stage of the tutorial**

 A few changes have been made to your local directory:
  - `design/load.toml` has been changed to have a bunch of errors